kueche-dot/Spike-Prime-Rubiks-Cube-Solver/README.md

 ---

-### 🔹 Did you create prototypes before settling on the final version?
+### 🔹 Did we create prototypes before settling on the final version?
 Since we had a **limited time frame** for the project, we did not create multiple prototypes.
 Instead, our current version **is the prototype**, as we continuously improved and refined the design throughout the development process.
 Our focus was on **iterative improvements**, adjusting the design and functionality based on test results rather than building entirely new versions.

 ---

-### 🔹 What coding approaches or algorithms did you try?
+### 🔹 What coding approaches or algorithms did we try?
 We made **several attempts** to develop a functional code for our robot.
 These different coding trials can be found in the **(insert branch name here)** branch of our repository.
 However, since we entered this project **without any programming experience**, we faced significant challenges in developing a working solution.

 To aid our learning process, we studied existing Rubik’s Cube-solving robots, such as **[MindCuber](https://mindcuber.com)**, and examined the **algorithms listed in the [Resources](#resources) section**.
 Unfortunately, we were unable to fully implement a solution within our time constraints.